juandjara/palomitas-transcoder/README.md

 ### transcoder details

-It only transcode to webm now, video bitrate of 1024k and an audio bitrate of 128k.
+It only transcodes to webm now, with a video bitrate of 1024k and an audio bitrate of 128k.
 However, it can run any ffmpeg command that is implemented.
 Other ffmpeg parameters used are '-crf 17', '-error-resilient 1', '-deadline good', '-cpu-used 2'